 Published by Dylan Gallagher

-Dylan is the Founder of Bridge Capital, an advisory firm focused on helping entrepreneurs fix, fund or grow their businesses.
-With decades of lending and investing experience than began in real estate construction and development, Dylan has been helping entrepreneurs solve problems and take advantage of opportunities.
-Specializing in difficult and challenging circumstances, Dylan is able to help entrepreneurs capitalize on time-sensitive and complex deals that require creativity. http://www.linkedin.com/in/gallagherdylan View all posts by Dylan Gallagher
+As the Founder of Bridge Capital and mlenow.com, Dylan helps entrepreneurs fix, fund and grow their businesses.
+With decades of technology, banking and investing experience that began in real estate construction and development, Dylan has been helping entrepreneurs solve problems and take advantage of opportunities.
+Specializing in difficult and challenging circumstances, Dylan is able to help entrepreneurs capitalize on time-sensitive and complex situations that require creativity. http://www.linkedin.com/in/gallagherdylan View all posts by Dylan Gallagher